FairwindsOps/insights-docs/docs/technical-details/self-hosted/email.md

 type: Opaque
 ```

-Note that if you're using other AWS integrations (like S3 above) they will use the same AWS credentials.
+Note that if you're using other AWS integrations (for example **Amazon S3** for [file storage](/technical-details/self-hosted/file-storage) with `reportStorage.strategy: s3`) they will typically use the same AWS credentials in this secret.

 ## SMTP
 You can follow